tFAQs-Frequently asked Questions Women Travelers have about Uganda

-It is usually safe for a woman to go to a spot and you typically do not have any problems, but to stay on safe side, stay in the company of others, once again have a Ugandan join you – especially a non-drinking driver that knows his or her way around to various places and will abstain from alcohol.
+It is usually safe for a woman to go to a spot.
+You typically do not have any problems, but to stay on the safe side.
+Stay in the company of others, once again, have a Ugandan join you – especially a non-drinking driver that knows his or her way around to various places and will abstain from alcohol.
 We can provide a driver for you.

 In Kampala, quite a few of the women will be Mosquito Girls – Prostitutes.
 Becoming such was not their goal in life but became a matter of survival, in some cases having money to raise children, support grandparents or mothers.

 As a woman, you may encounter an occasional attempt by a male at flirting, but that can happen anywhere in the world, and it does happen here.
 A smile and a “no thanks” will usually resolve the situation in a friendly manner.

 You may get a subtle or not so subtle marriage proposal, again a smiling, “no thank you” will do the trick.
 Remember that 90% of attempts at flirting are harmless – keep your sense of humor.

 A picture of your “husband” – real or make belief might come in handy.
-This is a common practice Women Travelers use in destinations around the world.
+It is a common practice Women Travelers use in destinations around the world.

-In both Uganda and Rwanda you might receive a proposal for marriage, a one-night tryst – receive them with a smile and a no, have a picture of a man in your wallet and show it and say that is your husband is another excellent way to avoid flirtation.
+In both Uganda and Rwanda, you might receive a marriage proposal, a one-night tryst – receive them with a smile and a no, have a picture of a man in your wallet and show it and say that is your husband is another excellent way to avoid flirtation.